News

 • Drugs or biomarkers discovery

-Systems Aging is currently forming an Editorial Board and preparing a workflow to handle submissions, peer-review and article production.
+Please note that Systems Aging is still forming an Editorial Board and preparing a workflow to handle submissions, peer-review and article production.
+Informal applications for Editorial Board membership are welcome and should be addressed to systemsaging@ephyrapublishing.com.